 The Company was incorporated under the Business Corporations Act (Ontario) on October 27, 2005, under the name Zoolander Corporation and changed its name to "Mezzotin Minerals Inc." on September 10, 2013.

-2 Lowell Farms has three 2-year extension options.
+2 Lowell Farms has one 2-year extension option.